-This is the salad that most of us grew up with, it is just with a little twist.
+This is the salad that most of us grew up with, or almost, it is just with a little twist.
 It can be a side dish but it can easily be a main too.
 It can be kept vegetarian but not necessarily.

 What I like about it it’s that you can be really adventurous and add ingredients that you really like or simply just have in the fridge.